 Why else do we get needy?
 Because for millions of years, women have been vulnerable enough just by being women.

 Women who need men’s protection, presence and love in order to survive long enough to give birth to and nurture a baby.

 Above all, we can become needy when we want to avoid feeling pain.

 It is okay.
 We are all living organisms that want to survive, and protecting yourself is a part of the deal.

 There’s something much worse than being needy…

-Do you know what is much worse than being needy?
+But do you know what is much worse than being needy?

-When you are too lazy, or too resistant to life to care about adding value back to a man, then that is a problem.
+When you are too lazy, or too resistant to life to care about adding value back to a man, that is a problem.